bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ### WiFi

-As previously described in the initialization section, the Qualcomm driver registers a number of functions with the kernel, including the `emac_napi_rtx` function.
-This function is called after the the kernel to handle the interupt induced on the CPU by the network card.
+As  described in my initialization post, the Qualcomm driver registers a number of functions with the kernel, including the `emac_napi_rtx` function.
+This function is called to handle packet reception.
+From what I understand, in the pre-NAPI era, the interupt request handler induced on the CPU by the network card would call this function.
+I believe with NAPI that the kernel periodically polls the card on some predetermined schedule, calling this function, and processing batches of packets at once (If this is wrong and either I find out or someone tells me, then I'll update this).

 ```c
 /* NAPI */